ksgr5566/UnSegGNet/README.md

 4. Pip install the required torch version from [here](https://pytorch.org/).
 In this project we are using PyTorch 2.0 version.
 5. Make the script.sh executable, run: `./script.sh`

 Note: For some reason, ECSSD (via deeplake) is not getting installed on colab.
-Kindly run it in another environment, if you face any issue.
+Kindly run it in another environment, if you face any issue.\
+Currently in this repo, only CUB and ECSSD are supported.
+Other datasets are being added soon.

 # Execution:
 You can run `python main.py` with the following arguments.